Intentional self-harm hospitalisations by local areas

 Use the zoom and search functions to explore the map.
 Click on an area in the map to view additional information.
-Change maps by clicking on the tab at the bottom.
+Change maps by selecting to ‘open’ or ‘close’ the eye icon.
 The colour shading indicates different rates of intentional self-harm hospitalisations, with darker shades indicating a higher rate.

-For the best experience, use Chrome, Edge or Firefox browsers.
+For the best experience, use Chrome, Edge, Firefox or Safari browsers.
 For more information on browser compatibility, see Supported browsers.

-In 2018–19, rates of hospitalisations for intentional self-harm across the more than 300 SA3s varied widely.
+In 2021–22, rates of hospitalisations for intentional self-harm across SA3 geographies varied widely.

 Rates of intentional self-harm hospitalisations for different age groups also varied widely between SA3s.

 - Rates of hospitalisations for intentional self-harm for those aged 24 and below ranged from 23 hospitalisations per 100,000 population in Bankstown (New South Wales) to 698 in Whitsunday (Queensland).

 - For the 25–44 age group, rates ranged from 20 hospitalisations per 100,000 population in Parramatta (New South Wales) to 799 in Caboolture Hinterland (Queensland).

 - For those aged 45 and over, rates ranged from 17 hospitalisations per 100,000 population in Ku-ring-gai (New South Wales) to 353 in Alice Springs (Northern Territory).